-A party's Daily Demand Resource Position for a Demand Resource is calculated dynamically by the Capacity Exchange system and is equal to the Daily ICAP Owned DR Factor Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily Demand Resource Position in the Capacity Exchange system.
+A party's Daily Demand Resource Position for a Demand Resource is calculated dynamically by the Capacity Exchange system and is equal to the Daily ICAP Owned Forecast Pool Requirement.
 A Demand Resource that is in a party's Demand Resource portfolio may be committed to the FRR Capacity Plan, if there is Daily Available ICAP to commit from the Demand Resource for the entire term of the commitment specified in the FRR Capacity Plan.

-For a party, the Daily Available ICAP for a specific demand resource is equal to the resource's Daily ICAP Owned- ((Daily RPM Resource Commitments/(DR Factor Forecast Pool Requirement)) - Daily FRR Capacity Plan Commitments.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of a party's Daily Available ICAP in the Capacity Exchange system.
+For a party, the Daily Available ICAP for a specific demand resource is equal to the resource's Daily ICAP Owned- (Daily RPM Resource Commitments/Forecast Pool Requirement) - Daily FRR Capacity Plan Commitments.
 A party's Daily RPM Resource Commitments for a specific demand resource are calculated by adding the sum of any UCAP Cleared plus UCAP Makewhole for such demand resource in RPM Auctions to decreases/increases of RPM Resource Commitments due to the specification of replacement resources, approved unit specific transactions for cleared capacity, and approved locational UCAP transactions.